 Each Minoan palace was surrounded by a large, unfortified town.
 The fact that the towns were unfortified showed that life in ancient Crete was peaceful.
 Perhaps the fact that the Minoans had a large and powerful fleet made them secure.

 At that time a people called the Dorians conquered the Mycenaean cities.
-However the Dorians also introduced iron into Greece.
-By about 800 BC a new civilisation arose in Greece based on city states such as Athens and Sparta.
+However, the Dorians also introduced iron into Greece.
+By about 800 BC a new civilization arose in Greece based on city-states such as Athens and Sparta.

-In 477 BC Athens formed an alliance of Greek city states called the Delian League.
-However Athens came into conflict with Sparta and they fought a long war in 431-404 BC.
-It was called the Peloponnesian war and it ended with Spartan victory.
-However Sparta later fell out with the city of Thebes.
+In 477 BC Athens formed an alliance of Greek city-states called the Delian League.
+However, Athens came into conflict with Sparta and they fought a long war in 431-404 BC.
+It was called the Peloponnesian war and it ended with a Spartan victory.
+However, Sparta later fell out with the city of Thebes.
 The Thebans won a great victory at Leuctra in 371 AD.
-For a short time Thebes became the leading Greek city.
+For a short time, Thebes became the leading Greek city.
 Sparta and Athens joined forces against Thebes in 362.
 The great Theban general Epaminondas was killed and Theban power waned.

 Meanwhile in the north the power of Macedon was growing.
 In 338 BC Philip of Macedon defeated an alliance of Greeks in battle.
 He was assassinated in 336 BC but his son Alexander took firm control of Greece.

 In the 5th and 4th century BC Greece excelled in architecture, sculpture and literature.
 They also produced some of the world's greatest philosophers and mathematicians.
 They also gave us the Olympic Games.